Cambridge Music Festival

-Cambridge Music Festival (CMF) is held each year in November.
-World-class artists feature in orchestral, choral and chamber music concerts, alongside a programme of education and community events, and outdoor sound/light projections.
+The 2014 Cambridge Music Festival (CMF) runs from Wednesday 12 – Saturday 22 November.
+Each year, Cambridge Music Festival explores music, education and technology – three areas for which Cambridge is renowned worldwide.
+World-class artists feature in orchestral, choral and chamber music concerts, alongside a programme of education and technology-based events.

-Sign up to the email list and be among the first to receive the latest news.
+Sign up to the e-news list and be among the first to receive the latest information.